alizma/disasseML/README.md

 * `NASM` (`ndisasm`, for Intel syntax)

-* `Python 3.6`

-## Training and Running the model

-The following were used to run the model.

-### Necessary dependencies

-The following are vital and the program won't run without them.
+The following are vital and the model won't run without them.
 Different versions may work though.
-These packages can all be installed using the Python pacakge manager, `pip`.
+These packages can all be installed using the Python package manager.

 * `Python 3.6`

-* `tensorflow-gpu 1.10.0` &ndash; machine learning backend (NB: there is a patch to be applied (see next section) which only applies to `TensorFlow 1.10.0`, consequently other versions of TensorFlow **will not work**)
+* `tensorflow-gpu 1.10.0` &ndash; machine learning backend

 * `numpy 1.14.5` &ndash; for CPU-based mathematics

 * `h5py 2.8.0` &ndash; for saving and loading Keras models

 ## System-Specific Concerns
 Since this repo's structure contains a ``/src/`` folder with the code, VSCode may throw unresolved import errors.
 This can be fixed as described in [this post](https://github.com/microsoft/python-language-server/blob/master/TROUBLESHOOTING.md#unresolved-import-warnings).